EQS-CMS: Cliq Digital AG: Release of a capital market information

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerWoche der Notenbanken beginnt: SMI mit Verlusten -- DAX etwas fester -- Asiatische Börsen schliessen in Grün
+Börse aktuell - Live TickerAuftakt in die verkürzte Karwoche: SMI leichter -- DAX nach neuem Rekordhoch stabil -- Asiens Börsen uneins

-Der heimische Aktienmarkt gibt im Montagshandel nach, während der deutsche Aktienmarkt ein wenig zulegt.
-Zum Wochenauftakt waren an den asiatischen Märkten steigende Kurse zu beobachten.
+Der heimische Markt zeigt sich zum Wochenstart schwächer.
+Der deutsche Leitindex erreicht ein neues Rekordhoch.
+Die Märkte in Fernost finden am Montag keine gemeinsame Richtung.

 finanzen.net News